-A work-in-progress modification for Call of Duty: Modern Warfare allowing the export of COD4 player movement from demos to Blender.
+A modification for Call of Duty: Modern Warfare allowing the export of COD4 player movement from demos to Blender.

 Having spent 2 weeks perfecting our workflow of importing new maps, exporting data from demos properly and fixing textures and surfaces we finally got to release BAG IT UP.